zilliztech/codelabs/codelabs/get-started-with-vector-db-5/index.md

 With an `num_part` value of 16 and dataset size of 100k, we get around 150 QPS using the same hardware as before (Intel i7-9750H CPU).
 Bumping `num_part` to 64 nets us a whopping 650 QPS.

 Note that it's often pragmatic to extend our search beyond just the nearest cluster, especially for high-dimensional data (for those familiar with FAISS, this corresponds to the `nprobe` parameter when creating an IVF index).
 This is largely due to the _curse of dimensionality_, where each partition has a significantly larger number of edges when compared with similar data in two or three dimensions.
+I'll leave this implementation as an exercise for the reader.

 There's no good rule of thumb for a good value of `nprobe` to use - rather, it's helpful to first experiment with your data to see the speed versus accuracy/recall tradeoffs.
+I'll leave this implementation to the

 And that's it for IVF!
 Not too bad, right?

 ## Wrapping up
 Duration: 1

-In this tutorial, we went looked at the three individual components of a vector index along with two of the most commonly used methods - flat indexing and the inverted file index.
+In this tutorial, we went looked at the three individual components of a vector search index along with two of the most commonly used methods - flat indexing and the inverted file index.
 These are two of the most basic strategies, and we'll use them as a launchpad for further deep dives into more complex indexes.

 In the next tutorial, we'll continue our deep dive into indexing strategies with scalar quantization (SQ) and product quantization (PQ) - two popular quantization strategies available to Milvus users.
 See you in the next tutorial!